rasilvap/shortenurl/README.md

 ## A Dockerized Spring Boot Service with using Redis as Storage.

 This app uses redis  due to the ability to be used as an in-memory data structure.
-Futhermore the Dictionary functionality we require can be obtained from Redis’ hset.
+Furthermore the Dictionary functionality we require can be obtained from Redis’ hset.

 ### Utils